geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 16. Select **Save**.

-17. Scroll to the top of the **Organization information** pane.
-Note the message indicating the changes have been saved.
+17. At the top of the **Organization information** pane, note the message indicating the changes have been saved.
 Select the **X** in the upper right-hand corner to close the pane.

 18. Back on the **Organization profile** tab, in the list of organization profile data, select **Release preferences**.